ManoManoTech/homer/README.md

 - `SLACK_SUPPORT_CHANNEL_NAME`

   This slack channel name is displayed when a user enters the help command.
-People having trouble with homer can be helped on this support channel.
+People having trouble with Homer can be helped on this support channel.

 If you want Homer to connect to an **external PostgreSQL database**, you can set the following variables: